-FOR ASSESSOR'S USE ONLY CLAIMANT NAME AND MAILING ADDRESS (Make necessary corrections to the printed name and mailing address) DATE RECEIVED APPROVED DENIED REASON FOR DENIAL L ASSESSOR'S PARCEL NUMBER CLAIMANT'S NAME SOCIAL SECURITY NUMBER SPOUSE'S NAME SOCIAL SECURITY NUMBER STREET ADDRESS OF DWELLING (IF DIFFERENT FROM MAILING ADDRESS) ZIP CODE CITY IF THE CLAIMANT IS AN UNMARRIED SURVIVING SPOUSE, ENTER THE NAME OF THE VETERAN AS SHOWN ON THE DISCHARGE DOCUMENTS SOCIAL SECURITY NUMBER
+FOR ASSESSOR'S USE ONLY

+DATE RECEIVED APPROVED DENIED REASON FOR DENIAL

+ASSESSOR'S PARCEL NUMBER

+' SOCIAL SECURITY NUMBER

+SOCIAL SECURITY NUMBER

+ZIP CODE

+ARGE DOCUMENTS SOCIAL SECURITY NUMBER ITY NUMBER

 Article XIII of the California Constitution, section 4(a), and Revenue and Taxation Code section 205.5 provide an exemption for property which constitutes the home of a veteran, or the home of the unmarried surviving spouse of a veteran, who, because of injury or disease incurred in military service, is blind in both eyes, has lost the use of two or more limbs, or is totally disabled.
 There are two exemption levels - a basic exemption and one for low-income household claimants, both of which are adjusted annually for inflation.
 The exemption does not apply to direct levies or special taxes.
 Once granted, the Basic Exemption remains in effect without annual filing until terminated.
 Annual filing is required for any year in which a Low-Income Exemption is claimed.
 Please refer to the attached schedule for the current amount and household income limits.